bwethington/Data-Science-Course-Project/CodeBook.md

 This file contains a description of the variables in the `activity_experiment_meant.txt` file which is a tab separated file along witht the columns where you can find it.
 Also contains the range for the id variables.

 * `subject` - The id associated with the subject that participated in the experiment.
-  * (Column: 1)
+  * Column: 1
   * Range of values: 1-30
 * `activity` - The activities that the subjects did during the experiment.
+ * (Column: 2)
-(Column: 2) -Range of values: Laying, Sitting, Standing, Walking, Walking_Downstairs, Walking_Upstairs
+ * Range of values: Laying, Sitting, Standing, Walking, Walking_Downstairs, Walking_Upstairs
 * `tBodyAcc.mean.X` - The time domain signal of the body acceleration mean on X axis.
 (Column: 3)
 * `tBodyAcc.mean.Y` - The time domain signal of the body acceleration mean on Y axis.
 (Column: 4)
 * `tBodyAcc.mean.Z` - The time domain signal of the body acceleration mean on Z axis.
 (Column: 5)